Sandor Clegane: Character description

-Sandor Clegane, also known as The Hound, is the younger brother of Gregor Clegane and was a retainer to House Lannister.
-He was regarded as one of Westeros' most dangerous and skilled fighters.
-His size (in the novels, he is 6'8", or 2 m and over 300 lbs., or 140 kg) and strength makes him an imposing figure, though even he is not as large as his brother Gregor.
+Sandor Clegane, also known as "the Hound", is the younger brother of Gregor Clegane and was a retainer to House Lannister.
+He was regarded as one of Westeros's most dangerous and skilled fighters.
+His size—in the novels, he is 6 ft 8 in tall and weighs over 300 lb—and strength make him an imposing figure, though even he is not as large as his brother, Gregor.
 His visage is distinguished by gruesome burn scars that he received as a child when his brother forced his head into a brazier.
 Consequently, Clegane fears fire and hates his brother.
-He is cynical and scornful of a knight's vows and their code of honor, as Gregor is a brutal knight utterly devoid of any morality or even humanity, a sadist who delights and revels in rape, bloodshed, and violence.
-Clegane was described as a tormented man, driven by anger and hate, suffering from childhood post-traumatic stress disorder, and obsessed with killing his brother.
+He is cynical and scornful of knights' vows and codes of honor, as Gregor is a brutal knight utterly devoid of any morality or humanity—a sadist who delights and revels in rape, bloodshed, and violence.
+Clegane was described as a tormented man, driven by anger and hate, suffering from childhood trauma, and obsessed with killing his brother.